Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 `C = O + M ` = Total amount of carbon the software is emitting over a time period

 `R` = Baseline as a demoninator (e.g. carbon per additional user, api-call, ML job, etc)

 **carbon intensity (`CI`) compares this carbon against a baseline :**

 `CI = C / R` = Total carbon intensity rate per baseline

+**carbon delta (`D`) is the difference between two carbon intensities :**

+`D = CI(initial) - CI(modified)` = Carbon difference between an initial and modified carbon intensity, and is an optional parameter to quantify gains from implementation of Green Software Engineering methods.

 ### Operational Emissions  (`O`)